TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

             hater = message.sender
 ```

-You'll notice this among a lot of message handlers: one of the first things to do is filter the channel for private messsages, as the channel may contain other commands.
+One of the first things that many handling functions do is filter the channel for private messsages, as the channel may contain other commands.
 [PRIVMSG](https://modern.ircdocs.horse/#privmsg-message) commands, as they're called for some reason, are simply normal chat messages.

 The `Stream.first()` method being applied, here, obtains the first possible value from the filtered stream.
 If the stream is empty, then that can only mean the connection has been closed, and so it is okay to break our while loop by letting `Stream.first()` return `None`.
-Once obtaining a message with our criteria, we can save the chatter (the `message.sender`) as a state for later.
+Once obtaining a message with our criteria, we can save the chatter (the `message.sender`) as a state for later reference.

 [^1]: Bear in mind that this diagram purely shows the flow of messages and not the relationship between classes.
 It may appear as if `TopOTheHourBot` composites `HasanAbiExtension`, for example, but it's actually the complete opposite - `HasanAbiExtension` composites `TopOTheHourBot`, and `TopOTheHourBot` composites `WebSocketClientProtocol`.

 [^2]: Messages that invoke the client's command interface - typically implemented by pairing an identifying prefix to a command name (e.g., `#scramble` to begin a scramble game with BlammoBot).
 TopOTheHourBot uses the dollar sign, `$`, as its command prefix (chosen because of its association with ads - fun fact). `!` is used by Fossabot and `#` is used by BlammoBot.

+[^3]: When `HasanAbiExtension.distribute()` is executed, commands from the IRC server are distributed through the diverter as they arrive.
+If the connection ever ceases, the diverter is closed and all channels that were attached cease iteration.
+Under most circumstances, the diverter will detach the channels by itself, causing the `attachment()` context managers to essentially take no action upon exit.
+One might say that its "true" purpose is in dealing with coroutines that exit prematurely, but I have not yet found a situation where a premature exit is warranted.
+Regardless, I advise using `attachment()` to construct and attach new channels when necessary.